lammps/lammps/doc/src/compute_ave_sphere_atom.rst

 """""""""""

 Define a computation that calculates the local mass density and temperature for each atom and neighbors inside a spherical cutoff.
+The center-of-mass velocity of the atoms in the sphere is subtracted out before computing the temperature, which leaves only the thermal velocity, similar to :doc:`compute temp/com <compute_temp_com>`.

 The optional keyword *cutoff* defines the distance cutoff used when searching for neighbors.
 The default value is the cutoff